What will my child eat while attending?

 Our late snack is served at about 5 pm and is just enough to tide children over until they get home: for example, a cheese stick and raisins or amaranth crackers and milk.

-Here are some examples of what we serve (these are our actual snack menus from May):
+Here are some examples of what we serve (these are some of our actual past snack menus):